ttntm/ttntm/src/pages/uses.md

 ### Making Music

 I started playing guitar a long time ago, and I still do.
-[I owned many guitars](/blog/six-string-memories/), and I'm currently using a [PRS SE Hollowbody Standard](/img/blog/guitars/prs.jpg).
+[I owned many guitars](/blog/six-string-memories/), and currently, I'm using a [PRS SE Hollowbody Standard](/img/blog/guitars/prs.jpg).
 It’s a truly amazing guitar, versatile and powerful, so I'm enjoying every second I'm playing it.

-The guitar is usually plugged into a Yamaha THR10v2 (the original THR10, with the v2 firmware - a _great_ modeling amp!) that's wired to a pair of vintage AKG K240s that I inherited from my father.
-This setup also includes a DigiTech JamMan Solo looper pedal - a recent addition, but quite a game changer for practicing alone (don't ask why I didn't get one 20 years ago, IDK).
+The guitar is usually plugged into a Yamaha THR10v2 (the original THR10, with the v2 firmware - a _great_ modeling amp!) that's wired to a pair of ATH-M50x headphones.
+Occasionally, I'm also using some vintage AKG K240s that I inherited from my father.
+My setup also includes a DigiTech JamMan Solo looper pedal - a recent addition, but quite a game changer for practicing alone (don't ask why I didn't get one 20 years ago, IDK).

-Occasionally, I'm playing through my Two Notes Le Crunch tube preamp too, which can be used as a pedal amp - very convenient!
+Sometimes, I'm playing through my Two Notes Le Crunch tube preamp too.
+It can be used as a standalone pedal amp, which is very convenient!
 I also own a couple of effect pedals - an old HM-2, a random Chinese overdrive pedal, and a Tube Screamer I built from a kit - but I'm hardly using them these days.

 ## Software